 How do I find my First-Year Seminar?

-Firstly, open up two different webpages: your Dickinson Gateway and the First-Year Seminar List and Descriptions page.
-Then, on your Gateway, go to: Banner Self-Service / Student / Course Selection / Student Detail Schedule and press "Submit" for Fall 2021.
+Firstly, open up two different web pages: your Dickinson Gateway and the First-Year Seminar List and Descriptions page.
+Then, on your Gateway, go to Banner Self-Service / Student / Course Selection / Student Detail Schedule and press "Submit".
 Then you will see one course listed "FYSM - 100 -XX" (XX being your two-digit seminar number).
 Now, go to the list of seminars and scroll down until you find your seminar number.

 When do I request classes?

-In May you received advising and course selection information.
-For most students, academic advising will happen by phone appointment between July 12-16.
-Online course selection will take place July 19-26.
+For most students, academic advising will happen by phone appointment in mid-July or early December, depending on your start.
+Online course selection will take place after your advising call.
 Please note: You will not be able to make course selections until you have completed your advising appointment.
 Details about your call date will be posted on the advising page and you will be contacted via your Dickinson email account with more specific details.
-For more information please check out our four step approach to preparing for your summer advising call.
+For more information please check out our four-step approach to preparing for your summer advising call.

 What if I am an international student and/or live abroad?